CollaborativeStudy/CollaborativeStudy.github.io/index.md

  Our organization came together to end that.
 Together, we are developing a student app that allows ICS majors to connect and study with other students.
 Doing this will create a fun and safe environment for students who want to make friends but are too shy or intimidated to do so.
 I hope you will support us throughout this development!

 ## Our Journey
+ We have work on this project for months and we are proud of how far it has come.
+It started as our group assignment and turned into a side community project.
+Our goal is to make this web application relevant to the ICS department.
+Hopefully we will reach that goal but as of right now it is still a work in progress.
  To view the progress we're making on the app, see our project milestones at http://github.com/CollaborativeStudy/CS/projects

 ## Initial User Study